John Vitale (American football): Professional football

 Vitale was not selected in the 1989 NFL draft but attended training camp with the Houston Oilers.
 A recurring back injury prevented him from playing successfully in the National Football League (NFL).
 He did play for the San Antonio Riders of the World League of American Football in 1991 and the Detroit Drive of the Arena Football League from 1993 to 1994.

-Later years
+Later life

 After his playing career ended, Vitale worked for Wolverine Human Services.
 His final position was as the director of a community center on the east side of Detroit that was later renamed the John S. Vitale Community Center in his honor.

 Vitale was diagnosed with ependymoma, cancer of the spinal cord, in 1994 at age 29.
 He married Lynn Abdelnour in 1998.
 In 1999, he found the cancer had returned and he started aggressive chemotherapy treatments.
 When his father told him that the cancer had spread to his brain, Vitale said, "Well, this sucks."
 According to sports columnist Mitch Albom, "those were the only negative words anyone heard him say."
 He died at age 34 in Grosse Pointe, Michigan.